christophhart/hise_documentation/introduction/Readme.md

 - A flexible DSP-Audio **Module system** that lets you combine Sound Generators, Modulators and Effects in a tree-like architecture for maximum efficiency.
 See: [Hise Modules](/hise-modules)

-- A handy **Interface Designer** that makes it easy to hook up an interface with customizable [UI Components](/ui-components/plugin-components) and convenient [FloatingTiles](/ui-components/floating-tiles/plugin).
+- A handy **Interface Designer** that makes it easy to hook up an interface with customizable [UI Components](/ui-components/plugin-components) and convenient [Floating Tiles](/ui-components/floating-tiles/plugin).

 - Connect & control the interactions with your virtual instrument via the powerful **HISE Scripting Language** (based upon javascript) in an IDE-like environment.
 See: [Scripting](/scripting)

 - Build upon the **HISE** architecture, include external libraries and get the most out of the Engine with C++.
 See: [Hraw](/hraw)

-- [Export and Compile](glossary/) your **HISE** instruments and plugins as VSTi, AU and Standalone for all major OS platforms and DAWs.
+- [Export and Compile](/working-with-hise/project-management/export) your **HISE** instruments and plugins as VSTi, AU and Standalone for all major OS platforms and DAWs.

 ### Rationale